-The rounded end probe in the probe set is the broadband probe.
-This probe is usable over the frequency range of 20-1000 MHz.
-It has good amplitude sensitivity and is used for electric field sources.
+The rounded end probe in the probe set is the broadband E-field probe.
+It is usable over the frequency range of 20-1000 MHz.and amplitude sensitivity.
 Such sources include logic circuits, controllers, microprocessors, clocks lines, address lines or control lines.
 This probe is used in conjuction with the fine tip probe to locate the noise source to a single trace or signal pin.
 The broadband probe is used first, to quickly identify the general area (usually about one square inch) because of its amplitude sensitivity.
 After that the fine tip can be used in this area to locate the exact pin as described below.